github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/monitoring-alerts.md

 ## Configuring notifications for {% data variables.secret-scanning.alerts %}

-In addition to Notifications are different for incremental scans and historical scans.
+In addition to displaying an alert in the **Security** tab of the repository, {% data variables.product.product_name %} also sends email notifications for alerts.
+These notifications are different for incremental scans and historical scans.

 ### Incremental scans